migtools/mig-log-reader/README.md

 # mig-log-reader
-Tails and collates logs for MTC OpenShift Migrations
+Tails and collates logs for Konveyor OpenShift 3->4 Migrations

 ## Usage